GateNLP/python-gatenlp/docs/index.md

 # Python GateNLP
 ## A Python package for NLP similar to the Java GATE NLP framework

-This is a package for representing the basic elements of text processing and NLP in a way that is very similar to the
+This is a Python package for representing the basic elements of text processing and NLP in a way that is very similar to the
 [Java GATE NLP](https://gate.ac.uk/)
 framework.

 Processed documents exported from Java GATE can be used and processed documents exported from this package can be used by Java GATE.
 In addition this package: